Search Wisconsin State Records Online (Free)

 Individuals can conduct a prison check to find out if someone was detained for a serious offense.
 It is easier than people may think to find recent arrests, inmate release dates, parole information, and public Wisconsin state records in the criminal court system.

-an image of the bureau of prisons federal inmate locator which can be searched by name, race, age and sex.
+A screenshot of the Bureau of Prisons federal inmate locator can be searched by name, race, age, and sex.

 Individuals should learn how to find federal prisoners by using the following steps: